FLEx: Personalized Federated Learning for Mixture-of-Experts LLMs via Expert Grafting: Algorithm Framework

-Algorithm \ref{alg:personalization} provides the detailed procedure for personalized expert selection.
+Algorithm \ref{alg:personalization} provides the detailed procedure for the initial personalized expert selection.
 Specifically, we employ a reconstruction loss strategy to prune the original MoE layers down to a tailored subset of experts uniquely optimized for each client.
-The selected subset effectively minimizes the discrepancy between the outputs of the full expert set and those produced by the personalized subset, thus ensuring optimal local performance.
+The selected subset effectively minimizes the discrepancy between the outputs of the full expert set and those produced by the personalized subset, thus ensuring strong local performance.